 Great content with poor design is still poor content.
 Sometimes, it is necessary for you to plan photo shoots to get your own custom photography and avoid stock.

-Now with CoSchedule, you can manage those shoots as projects on the marketing calendar where you organize everything else.
+With CoSchedule, you can manage those shoots as projects on the marketing calendar where you organize everything else.

 Memes, animated GIFs, comics, cartoons, and even screenshots can all be valuable visual content.

-Webinars, Meetups, conferences, and other speaking opportunities often require decks as visuals aids.
+Webinars, Meetups, conferences, and other speaking opportunities often require decks as visual aids.
 You can easily repurpose and distribute those presentations and speaking points with SlideShare.
 Afterward, you can then embed that SlideShare into blog posts like this example:

 Special promotions can cover a lot in the marketing world.
 An idea here is to plan a promotion around an industry event, holiday, season, or other timely events.

-For example, online stores and software as a service (SaaS) companies plan promotional sales events around Cyber Monday.
+For example, online stores and software as a service (SaaS) companies often plan promotional sales events around Cyber Monday.